-This guide is designed to provide a structured approach to using social media in a way which is effective, lawful and does not compromise either the Council, or your position as a councillor.
+This guide is designed to support effective and lawful use of social media in a way which is effective, lawful and does not compromise either the Council, or your position as a councillor.

-However and whenever you engage online it is important to remember that you are personally responsible for what you publish on social media.
-The chances are, even if you were to delete a hasty or regrettable email, blog, tweet or other communication, someone somewhere will already have read it, and it will therefore be beyond your reach and control.
+It is important to remember that you are personally responsible for what you publish on social media.
+Even if you were to delete a hasty or regrettable email, blog, tweet or other communication, someone somewhere could already have read it, and it will therefore be beyond your reach and control.